bo-boka/blog-site/README.md

 # blog-site-creator
-Dynamic blog website that gives the admin the ability to create blogs and static pages.
+A collaborative (group of 4) dynamic blog webpage that gives the admin the ability to create blogs and static pages.
 Made using Spring Core, Spring MVC, Spring Security, MySQL, JDBC, Ajax, JSON, jQuery, JS, HTML, Bootstrap.